-5. List three things you like to do after school: 6.
-How long of a commute of do you think you could hand le?
+5. List three things you like to do after school:

+6. How long of a commute do you think you could handle?
 15-minute commute 30-minute commute 45-minute or more 7.
-Where would you like to attend high school?
-Choose as many as you'd like.
-Bronx Queens Staten Island 8.
+Where would you like to a ittend high school?
+Choose a s many as you'd like.
+Bronx Brooklyn Manhattan Queens Staten Island 8.
 What are your goals for after high school?
-Going to college Going to a vocational school Getting a job Joining the military I'm not sure Other: Would you like to take the Specialized High School Exam?
-9. Would you like to take th ne Specialized High School Ex am?
-9. Would you like to take th ne Specialized High School Ex am?
+Going to college Going to a vocational school Getting a job Joining the military l'm not sure Other:

+9. Would you like to take the Specialized High School Exam?